 - Vegan vanilla yogurt

-- Fresh berries (raspberries are wonderful with this!)
+- Fresh fruit or fresh berries (strawberries, blueberries or raspberries are wonderful with this!)

 - Coconut flakes